u-boot/u-boot/doc/driver-model/design.rst

 basically a communication scheme between the board-specific code and the generic drivers, which are intended to work on any board.

-Drivers can access their data via dev->info->platdata.
+Drivers can access their data via dev->info->plat.
 Here is the declaration for the platform data, which would normally appear in the board file.